OSHA has determined that working in permit-required confined spaces involves significant risks for employees.

 - Transformer vaults

 Access to this type of space is often necessary for repair and maintenance purposes.
-Wiring and pipework is often located in a confined space.
+Wiring and pipework are often located in a confined space.
 Many people work in these confined spaces because this is where work needs to be done.
-Sewers need regular maintenance, homes need work in the crawl spaces and attics where the pipework and wiring is hidden away from view.
-Everyday many people are working in confined spaces.
+Sewers need regular maintenance, homes need work in the crawl spaces and attics where the pipework and wiring are hidden away from view.
+Every day many people are working in confined spaces.
 All of them are at risk of having an accident if potential hazards are not correctly identified, and due care and attention is not paid to the job in hand.

 Permit-Required Confined Spaces

-There is a subdivision of confined spaces that is particularly dangerous and these are permit required confined spaces.
+There is a subdivision of confined spaces that are particularly dangerous and these are confined spaces that require a permit.
 These are confined spaces with some extra criteria.
 They may have a hazardous atmosphere, or the potential to have such an atmosphere.
 They could contain materials that could potentially cover the person entering.
 They could have tapering walls or low tunnels that could trap someone in there.
 In addition, there may be some other hazard in there such as a substance that has the ability to engulf or asphyxiate the entrant.

 OSHA has determined, based on a number of studies, that most confined space deaths and injuries are caused by atmospheric hazards.